Proto Labs (NYSE:PRLB) Updates Q3 2022 Earnings Guidance

 Proto Labs (NYSE:PRLB – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.36-$0.44 for the period.
 The company issued revenue guidance of $121.00 million-$129.00 million, compared to the consensus revenue estimate of $133.27 million.

-Proto Labs (NYSE:PRLB – Get Rating) last posted its earnings results on Friday, May 6th.
-The industrial products company reported $0.19 earnings per share for the quarter, beating analysts’ consensus estimates of $0.12 by $0.07.
-The business had revenue of $124.20 million for the quarter, compared to analysts’ expectations of $122.03 million.
+Proto Labs (NYSE:PRLB – Get Rating) last issued its earnings results on Friday, August 5th.
+The industrial products company reported $0.46 earnings per share for the quarter, beating the consensus estimate of $0.39 by $0.07.
+The business had revenue of $126.90 million for the quarter, compared to the consensus estimate of $127.28 million.
 Proto Labs had a net margin of 4.88% and a return on equity of 2.95%.
-The firm’s revenue for the quarter was up 7.0% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.13 earnings per share.
-Analysts anticipate that Proto Labs will post 0.63 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 3.2% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.47 earnings per share.
+As a group, sell-side analysts forecast that Proto Labs will post 0.79 EPS for the current fiscal year.

-Several hedge funds have recently modified their holdings of PRLB.
-Bank of New York Mellon Corp grew its stake in shares of Proto Labs by 1.4% during the first quarter.
-Bank of New York Mellon Corp now owns 257,589 shares of the industrial products company’s stock valued at $13,627,000 after purchasing an additional 3,556 shares during the last quarter.
-MetLife Investment Management LLC grew its stake in shares of Proto Labs by 35.4% during the first quarter.
-MetLife Investment Management LLC now owns 14,038 shares of the industrial products company’s stock valued at $743,000 after purchasing an additional 3,673 shares during the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its stake in shares of Proto Labs by 14.1% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 23,785 shares of the industrial products company’s stock valued at $1,258,000 after purchasing an additional 2,932 shares during the last quarter.
-Dimensional Fund Advisors LP grew its stake in shares of Proto Labs by 34.2% during the first quarter.
-Dimensional Fund Advisors LP now owns 426,194 shares of the industrial products company’s stock valued at $22,547,000 after purchasing an additional 108,638 shares during the last quarter.
-Finally, Lord Abbett & CO.
-LLC bought a new stake in shares of Proto Labs during the first quarter valued at approximately $3,940,000.
-93.35% of the stock is owned by institutional investors.
+A number of institutional investors have recently modified their holdings of the company.
+UBS Group AG boosted its stake in shares of Proto Labs by 9.9% in the second quarter.
+UBS Group AG now owns 2,378 shares of the industrial products company’s stock valued at $114,000 after purchasing an additional 215 shares during the period.
+Graham Capital Management L.P. raised its holdings in shares of Proto Labs by 8.6% during the first quarter.
+Graham Capital Management L.P. now owns 6,351 shares of the industrial products company’s stock worth $335,000 after purchasing an additional 501 shares during the period.
+Quantbot Technologies LP acquired a new stake in shares of Proto Labs during the second quarter worth $30,000.
+Gabelli Funds LLC raised its holdings in shares of Proto Labs by 17.2% during the first quarter.
+Gabelli Funds LLC now owns 16,759 shares of the industrial products company’s stock worth $887,000 after purchasing an additional 2,459 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Proto Labs by 14.1% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 23,785 shares of the industrial products company’s stock worth $1,258,000 after purchasing an additional 2,932 shares during the period.
+Institutional investors and hedge funds own 93.35% of the company’s stock.

 Proto Labs, Inc, together with its subsidiaries, operates as an e-commerce driven digital manufacturer of custom prototypes and on-demand production parts in the worldwide.
 The company offers injection molding; computer numerical control machining; three-dimensional (3D) printing, which include stereolithography, selective laser sintering, direct metal laser sintering, multi jet fusion, polyjet, and carbon DLS processes; and sheet metal fabrication products, including quick-turn and e-commerce-enabled custom sheet metal parts.